wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

   - Exchange 2010 SP3 with RU11 or later
   - Exchange 2013 CU10 or later
   - AD requirements
+    - All domain controllers in the forest must be Windows Server 2008 or later
     - Forest functional level of Windows 2008 or higher (2008 R2 or higher if any Windows Server 2016 Domain Controller is in the environment)
 - Introduction of Public Folder mailboxes – no more legacy Public Folders